Feeding And Maintaining Your Sourdough Starter - King Arthur Baking

 -

 Sourdough baking is as much art as science.
 This method for maintaining sourdough starter is just one of many you might choose to follow.
 It may not match what's written in your favorite sourdough cookbook, or what's shown in that video you saw online.
 And that's OK: If you have a process you successfully follow regularly, then stick with it.
-Or try this one and compare.
-All good.
+Or try this one and compare your results.

 -